Yinlong | Chinas “Hidden Dragon” of the Late Jurassic

 Short description of Yinlong

-It was a small and primarily bipedal herbivore.
+Yinlong downsi was a small and primarily bipedal herbivore.
 Its body shape and physical characteristics were unique among ceratopsians–a group of dinosaurs known for their horned skulls and frilled necks.
-The Yinlong, however, lacked the characteristic frill and horns associated with later ceratopsians.
+Yinlong, however, lacked the characteristic frill and horns associated with later ceratopsians.
 Its skull was deep and wide, relatively large compared to most ornithischians, but also proportionately smaller than most other ceratopsians.
 The dinosaur’s robust hindlimbs and slender forelimbs suggest a bipedal lifestyle, a trait it shared with many small ornithopods.

 Size and Weight of Type Species